 Man arrested after allegedly cutting co-workers with saw at South Padre Island

-A man is in custody after cutting two co-workers with a saw, according to Cameron County Chief Park Ranger Horacio Zamora.
+A man is in custody after assaulting and injuring two co-workers with a saw, according to Cameron County Chief Park Ranger Horacio Zamora.

-Zamora said a four-man crew with a construction company were at Beach Access #3 when one of the men became aggressive.
+According to a news release, at around 3:20 p.m. on Friday, Cameron County park rangers responded to Beach Access #3 on South Padre Island in reference to a disturbance.

-The unidentified suspect caused major lacerations on two of his co-workers with a circular saw used to cut concrete.
-One of the victims was cut in the arm and the second victim was cut in the leg, according to Zamora.
+Three subcontracted men were involved in an altercation where one of the men assaulted the other two with a construction circular saw, according to the news release.

 News Video